 The University of Warwick says that employees are 12% more productive when they’re happy at work.
 There is a direct correlation with employee happiness.
 People who are satisfied at work tend to be less stressed at home.
 This significantly impacts employees' ability to do a ‘good job’ and reduces the problem of employee absenteeism.

 Apart from keeping employees happy, employee recognition also increases trust in the workplace.
 There is a survey that reveals that 90% of employees who had received some sort of recognition for their work on a regular basis have higher levels of trust in their boss, compared to those who don’t get recognized regularly.

-90% of employees are more likely to stay with an organization that empathizes with their needs. - BusinessLover
+According to an article by BusinessLover, 90% of employees are more likely to stay with an organization that empathizes with their needs.

 Employees like to know if their efforts are making a difference and are not going unnoticed by the management.
 R&R instills trust, which not only encourages them to stick around but also to work harder towards their given role.